27 Sep 6 key areas for successful mixed method Agile and Waterfall projects

 At CITI we have been researching capability and performance in project management for over 25 years which more recently has included Agile and hybrid project management.

-If you would like to find out more about hybrid project management and/or assessing capabilities or simply extend the discussion please get in touch.
+If you would like to find out more about hybrid project management (or Mixed method Agile and Waterfall) and/or assessing capabilities or simply extend the discussion please get in touch.
 I can be contacted on JNichols@citi.co.uk

 Below you can access some of my other blogs written on similar and related topics: